This post may contain affiliate links. Read our privacy policy.

-Gluten-Free Chocolate Chip Zucchini Muffins sweetened with coconut sugar are a flavorful healthy breakfast or snack!
+Gluten Free Zucchini Muffins recipe with chocolate chips and walnuts.
+Sweetened with coconut sugar are a flavorful healthy breakfast or snack!
 Moist, fluffy, perfectly sweet, these muffins are better for you than regular muffins and come together quickly!

 Have you checked out The Best Gluten-Free Zucchini Bread Recipe yet?
 If you have, you’re already familiar with these gluten-free chocolate chip zucchini muffins, as they are a riff off of the ol’ loaf.